 7 Things To Do With Sprouted Potatoes

 I love this so much – I’ve just done without hash browns for years because I didn’t want all the extra ingredients that come with store-bought.
 My family is really enjoying these again and it’s very convenient.

 This is a variation of the grated recipe in #2, except you just chop the potatoes to freeze and when you’re ready to eat, just cook them with butter, onions, and peppers.

-- Add some of the potatoes to a slow cooker and make Baked Potato Soup for dinner.
+5) Add some of the potatoes to a slow cooker and make Baked Potato Soup for dinner.

-- Or save a few of the baked potatoes for tomorrow’s breakfast and make these awesome looking Egg-Stuffed Baked Potatoes for breakfast.
+6) Make these awesome looking Egg-Stuffed Baked Potatoes for breakfast.